Why you should audit your Google Adwords

 There are a lot of automated tools that allow you to clear great “health” indicators from your account.
 These are effective but very general, they diagnose all AdWords accounts on the same basis and have no context element.

-They will not take into account your objectives or your past: this is why you must carry out your own audit by following our instructions!
+They will not take into account your objectives or your past: this is why you must carry out your audit by following our instructions!

 For a good audit, the 3 things to pay attention to are: